bananenpampe/ShiftML/README.md

 # ShiftML
-Model to predict chemcial shieldings
+Model to predict chemcial shieldings.

 To install the dependencies create a fresh conda environment and run the following command: